MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 A scope can be made of several scope elements, space-separated: `@OAuthSecurity(scope="element1 element2 element3")`.

 If you do not specify the `@OAuthSecurity` annotation, the procedure is protected by the MobileFirst default security scope.
-That means that only a registered mobile app that is deployed on the same MobileFirst Server instance as the adapter can access this resource.
-Any security check protecting the application also applies here.

 You can use the `@OAuthSecurity` annotation also at the resource class level, to define a scope for the entire Java class.

 #### Disabling protection
-If you want to disable MobileFirst default security, you can use: `@OAuthSecurity(enabled=false)`.
+If you want to disable security, you can use: `@OAuthSecurity(enabled=false)`.
+This will also disable the default scope.

 ### JavaScript adapters
 You can protect a JavaScript adapter procedure by assigning a scope to the procedure definition in the adapter's XML file: